 Who we are

 We are trained professional software engineers involved in all stages of each project we undertake, from requirements capture through to deployment and maintenance.
-We also hire great sandwich students who are passionate and motivated.
+We also hire great students who are passionate and motivated.
 Our students work on real software from the start and quickly become a valued member of the team.